PRSengl350/PRS-ENGL-350/_posts/2022-9-16-ORBIS-Review.md

 #### **Technology**

-According to the “Geospatial” tab, ORBIS uses a software called D3.js to create the interactive map.
+According to the “Geospatial” tab, ORBIS uses a GIS software called D3.js to create the interactive map.
 Various underlying algorithms help run simulations about the route based on the user’s parameters.
 While _ORBIS’_ creators did provide a lengthy explanation of the project’s technology, it is challenging for users unfamiliar with mapmaking software to understand.
 A future version of _ORBIS_ could clarify the technical language to it more accessible.

 #### **Design and Usability**